How to help your child grow

 Music reading is a vital skill for musical understanding, and a very important aspect of learning to play any music instrument.

 Posture is of utmost importance when learning an instrument.

 Students are encouraged to hold the violin and bow in the correct way from day one.
 Releasing built up tension in the hands and standing up tall is encouraged to enable the students to reach their full potential.

 Younger students have a 'footprint map' to help them to stand balanced while playing.

 Scales and technical exercises are an extremely important part of the lesson and practice regime at home.

 Students are encouraged to think about their INTONATION (Playing in 'tune'), SOUND QUALITY, and discovering how to make a better sound.

 Students learn about theoretical aspects of music through fun and easy to use workbooks.

-Memorisation skills are developed from day one, with students encouraged to memorise their pieces to perform at various concerts and group lessons.
+Memorisation skills are developed from day one, with students encouraged to memorise music.